pawelHerm/beamJ/BeamJ/README.txt

 SUPPORT
 **************************************************

-If you have any questions , bug reports or request regarding new features that should be added to AtomicJ, please write to
+If you have any questions , bug reports or request regarding new features that should be added to BeamJ, please write to

 pawel.hermanowicz@uj.edu.pl

-Request to include support for new AFM data format files are especially welcome, just as are request to include new methods for contact point estimation.